IMPORTANT INFORMATION REGARDING STUDENT ATTENDANCE AT EMS

 An absence is defined as not being present in class for more than 15 minutes.
 Absences will be considered excused for professional appointments, personal illness, other serious personal family problems, and family trips at times other than during semester examinations.
 The building principal, or a designee, shall determine whether the absence warrants an excused or an unexcused absence.
 Administration has the autonomy to require, from the parent of each student who has been absent for any reason, documentation to confirm the cause for such absence.

 It is the responsibility of the student to make arrangements to make up work within the allowable time span.
 If a student has an excused absence or an absence resulting from participation in school activities or disciplinary restrictions/suspensions, the student may make up all work and tests missed.
 One day shall be granted for make-up work for each day of absence except in cases of final examinations or end-of-year work for which special arrangements must be made.
 Failure to make up the work in the time allowed will result in no credit awarded for missed assignments, projects, or tests.
-Students are required to have a parent or guardian telephone (663-1076) or bring a note to the school office, excusing their absence, by 2:00 p.m. on the day following their absence(s).
+Students are required to have a parent or guardian telephone (663-1076), email the attendance administrative assistant, or bring a note to the school office, excusing their absence, by 2:00 p.m. on the day following their absence(s).
 Students sent home during the school day due to illness must still have their parents notify the office for any additional days of school missed.